marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Floating point number**: The normal method of storing non-integer numbers in a computer.
 Floating point numbers are stored in a mantissa/exponent format (like 10.43223 x 10<sup>12</sup>, except they use powers of 2 not 10).
 You don’t need to understand the details of how they are stored, but there are some important consequences of this that you DO need to understand, that arise because they only are approximations to the real numbers they represent.
 There may be tiny errors in results of calculations arising from this imprecision.
 Remember in Session 1 when we divided 10 by 3 and got 3.333333333333**5**?
 That 5 arose from floating point inaccuracies.
 Precision depends on magnitude, so if (for instance) you add 1 to a huge floating point number (10<sup>100</sup> for instance) you may find that the result is still 10<sup>100</sup> not 10<sup>100</sup>+1 – the precision available may not be enough to tell the difference.
 You may also find the occasional result like 7.9999999999 from a calculation where you expected 8. **Most critically**, avoid EVER using == or != comparisons on floating point numbers.
 2.0 + 2.0 == 4.0 may not always evaluate to True (because 2.0 + 2.0 might evaluate to 3.99999999999999, which is not quite 4.0).

 **Function**: a separate piece of code that ‘does something’.
 Functions usually have to be given (passed) one or more values to work on.
 These passed values are called arguments.
 Many functions also pass a value back to the main program than launched (called) them.
-Some functions you will create yourself.
+Some functions ('user defined functions') you will create yourself.
 Others are built into python (e.g. the print function).
 Others are written by third parties, and you have import them.
 Python function syntax (much the same as in all programming languages) is explained in the Syntax section.

 **Integer**: A whole number.
 In computing, an integer is a whole number stored in a specific binary format, using a particular number of bits (binary digits).
 Most languages use a set number of bits for this (32 or 64 typically), which means that integers can ‘overflow’ if they get too large (too large means in the billions at the very least).
 Python integers never overflow – they expand in size in memory to be as big or as small as they need to be.
 This makes life easy for us in this course, but if you ever move to another language, remember that integers may have limits.

 **Integrated Development Environment (IDE)**: A program/application (same thing) designed to bring all the tools you need for programming into one place, and to make the life of a programmer as easy as possible.
 VScode is the IDE we are using for this course.
 Use of an IDE in programming is optional.

-**Import**: Bring a library into your program so you can use it.
+**Import**: The process of bringing a module, package or library into your program so you can use it – this is a general term used in many languages, though most don’t actually use the keyword ‘import’ to do it (Python does).

 **Iterable**: A Python term for anything that can be iterated over – in practice, this is much the same thing as a container.

 **Iterating**: looping.
 We often talk about 'iterating over a list', which means executing a loop to look at each element in turn.

+**Keyword Argument** (commonly abbreviated to kwarg): An alternative syntax for passing arguments to functions or methods.
+Using kwargs allows you to put arguments in any order, and by providing names for them in your function call, to improve code readability.
+Not all built-in functions support kwargs, but you can always use them with user-defined functions.

+**Kwarg**: Abbreviation of Keyword Argument

 **Library**: A pre-written set of functions for some particular purpose or set of purposes that you can bring into your program (import).
 There are many many libraries for python already installed on your computer.